 If Open Humans or the Open Humans Foundation is involved in a reorganization, merger, acquisition or sale of our assets, your personal information may be transferred to another entity as part of that deal.
 If that happens, we will notify you and let you know what your options are.

-We may also continue to display some information you have made publicly available through Open Humans (comments, for example).
+When you delete your account or files, they are immediately removed.
+Your account data is deleted in our database, as are any data files associated with your account.
+We may continue to retain and display some information you have made publicly available through Open Humans (comments, for example).

 We may revise this Data Use Policy from time to time.
 The most current version of the policy will govern our use of your information and will always be at https://openhumans.org/data-use/.
 If we make changes that we believe will substantially alter your rights, we will email you and prominently display a notice on our site 7 days before we make those changes.